Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 ### General

+- Cycles
+  - use ++i not i++
-- Methods
+- Variable
-  - method's body shoud be in 25-50 lines range
-  - private methods for inner complex instructions
-  - event methods should start with On- preffix
+  - do not use *magic numbers*(*magic strings*), better use constants
 - Fields
   - do not use public fields
 - Properties
   - use read-only properties
   - do no use write-one properties, better use method
   - if properties return field, it should has the same name
-- Variable
+- Methods
-  - do not use *magic numbers*(*magic strings*), better use constants
+  - one method = one action
+  - method's body shoud be in 25-50 lines range
+  - private methods for inner complex instructions
+  - event methods should start with On- preffix
 - Events
   - **Two arguments**:
     - sender, object — object that has generated event
     - e — instance of EventArgs, contain event data
+- Exception Handling
+  - do not ignore cathed exception
+    - some special exception can be ignored : ThreadAbortException
+  - do hide errors from user, if can not handle exception show user a message
+  - log exception in files with all details (type, time, method's name, class' name etc)
+  - do not catch all exception, only specific ones
 - Files
   - Each class in seperate file
   - File's name same as class' name